RallyCommunity/from-initiatives-to-tasks/README.md

-Promises Example: from Initiative to Tasks
+Promises Example: from Initiatives to Tasks
 =========================

 ## Overview
 ![](pic1.png)

-This app example is vailable AS IS.
+This app example is available AS IS.
 It is NOT supported by Rally.

 ## License